Updated: Jun 18, 2019

-He was quite pleased with my test results and my compliance as a patient.
+He was quite pleased with my test results and gave me a strange compliment.
 “Great prep job!” he exhorted.
 “It’s like artesian well water in there!”

-Struggling with the analogy, I asked Dr. Dahlstedt what he thinks of colonic cleanses and the like.
+Foggy from the Propofol, I decided not to struggle with the analogy.
+I asked Dr. Dahlstedt what he thinks of colonic cleanses and the like.

 “Ridiculous!” he said.
 “Totally unnatural!
 You don’t hear about squirrels giving themselves enemas in the woods, do you?”

-He had a good point, but it’s not natural to pay $1,000 to have someone shove a camera up your butt, either.
+Yeah, but neither is it natural to pay someone $1,000 to shove a camera up your butt.

 “One more question, Doctor, what’s the single best thing I can do to take care of my colon?”

 “Eat vegetables,” he said.
 “See you in about ten years, Mr. Caruso.”

 Socrates said that the unexamined life is not worth living.
 Well, a colonoscopy is an examination that helps ensure that a person goes on living.

 If you’re over 50, get tested for colon cancer right away.
 Share this article with men of a certain age.
 I know it’s hard, but talk about it.

 Let’s get the word out on preventing colon cancer.